Britain clashes with France over bank capital

 Far more than the technicalities of bank balance sheets, however, the dispute is the result of a struggle for influence and power in a bloc shaken by the worst financial crisis in a generation.

-Britain has been fighting to maintain its authority over the City of London, Europe's financial capital, as other EU members move to centralize supervision and regulation of banking and finance.
+Britain has been fighting to maintain its authority over the City of London, Europe's financial capital, as other EU members move to centralise supervision and regulation of banking and finance.

 Under one possible compromise, countries like Britain would be given leeway to impose higher standards of capital on their banks, but the EU's executive Commission would keep tabs on such moves.